iree-org/iree/docs/get_started/getting_started_android_cmake.md

 ##### Vulkan function `vkCreateInstance` not available

-Since Android 8 Oreo, Android re-architected the OS frameowrk with [project Treble](https://source.android.com/devices/architecture#hidl).
+Since Android 8 Oreo, Android re-architected the OS framework with [project Treble](https://source.android.com/devices/architecture#hidl).
 Framework libraries and [vendor libraries](https://source.android.com/devices/architecture/vndk) have a more strict and clear separation.
 Their dependencies are carefully